Skip to content

 Application catalogs or marketplaces are out of scope for Margo.
 The exact requirements of the marketing material shall be defined by the application marketplace beyond outlined mandatory content.

-The deployment profiles specified in the application description SHALL be defined as Helm Charts AND/OR Compose components.
+The deployment profiles specified in the application description SHALL be defined as Helm Chart components AND/OR Compose components.

 • To target devices, which run Kubernetes, applications must be packaged as Helm charts using Helm (version 3).

-• To target devices, which deploy applications using Compose, applications must be packaged as a tarball file containing the compose.yml file and any additional artifacts referenced by the Compose file (e.g., configuration files, environment variable files, etc.).
-It is highly recommend to digitally sign this package.
+• To target devices, which deploy applications using Compose, applications must be packaged as what Margo calls a Compose Archive, i.e., a tarball file containing the compose.yaml file and any additional artifacts referenced by the Compose file (e.g., configuration files, environment variable files, etc.).
+Margo recommends to digitally sign this package and to specify the location of the public key in the ApplicationDescription (see keyLocation here).
 When digitally signing the package PGP encryption MUST be used.

-Investigation Needed: We plan to do a security review of this package definition later.
-During this review we will revisit the way the Compose tarball file should be signed.
+Investigation Needed: Question: do we need to specify the location of a SHA256 hash for the Compose Archive also (similar to the PGP key) in the ApplicationDescription?
 We will also discuss how we should handle secure container registries that require a username and password.

 Investigation Needed: We need to determine what impact, if any, using 3rd party helm charts has on being Margo compliant.

-Investigation Needed: Missing in the current specification are ways to define the compatibility information (resources required to run, application dependencies) as well as required infrastructure services such as storage, message queues/bus, reverse proxy, or authentication/authorization/accounting.
+Investigation Needed: Missing in the current specification are ways to define dependencies (e.g., application dependencies) as well as required infrastructure services such as storage, message queues/bus, reverse proxy, or authentication/authorization/accounting.

 If either one cannot be implemented it MAY be omitted but Margo RECOMMENDS defining deployment profiles as both Helm chart AND Compose components to strengthen interoperability and applicability.

-Note A device running the application will only install the application using either Compose files or Helm Charts but not both.
+Note A device running the application will only install the application using either the Compose Archives or the Helm Charts, but not both.

-Please follow the subsuquent link to view the technical reference:
+Please follow the subsequent link to view the technical reference of the ApplicationDescription format: